Admin — Analytics

 - Look at the Total Spend metric card and compare to the tenant’s monthly budget

-- Check the Agent budget table for any row in
+- Check the user budget table for any row in

-Section titled “Answer “which agent is eating tokens?””- Open Analytics → Cost
+Section titled “Answer “which user is eating tokens?””- Open Analytics → Cost

 - Sort by total spend descending